Ralston, Renfrewshire

-Ralston (Baile Raghnaill in Scottish Gaelic) is a small, middle-class, suburban settlement in Renfrewshire, Scotland, being part of the greater town of Paisley.
+Ralston (Baile Raghnaill in Scottish Gaelic) is a small upper class suburban settlement in Renfrewshire, Scotland.
 The district straddles the A761 (formerly the A737), the main dual-carriageway between Renfrewshire and the City of Glasgow.

 History

 Estates of Ralston

 The modern settlement of Ralston takes its name from the ancient feudal estates of Ralphistoun (Ralph's town), named after the younger son of the Earl of Fife, to whom the lands were given in the early 12th century.
 The feudal estates included the lands of Auldtoun (now Oldhall), Hullhead, Barshaw, Whitehaugh, Byres, Honeybog, Pennilee, Maylee and Ralstonwood.

 When the use of surnames was adopted in the Scottish Lowlands, the descendants of the Earl's younger son named themselves 'Ralston' after the estates.
 The lands remained in the Ralston family until 1704 when they were sold by Gavin Ralston to John, Earl of Dundonald, who conferred them on his daughter, Lady Anne Cochrane, when she married James Hamilton, 5th Duke of Hamilton.
 Their son sold Ralston in 1755 to William MacDowal of Castle Semple, an eminent Glasgow merchant and one of the founders of the Ship Bank there.
 His son, William of Garthland and Castle Semple, sold Ralston in 1800 to William Orr, son of a Paisley manufacturer who, with his brother, had made his fortune in the manufacture of linens in Ireland.
 Three years earlier, he had acquired from the Earl of Glasgow, part of the lands of Ingliston, on which he built an elegant manor house.
 Upon purchase of the estates, he merged all of them into one, which he called Ralston, and his manor house became the Mansion of Ralston.
 In 1840, James Richardson, a Glasgow merchant, secured the lands.
 His son, Thomas Richardson, enlarged the mansion and increased the size of the estate.

 The Ralston estates were eventually carved up and sold as farmland in the late 19th century.
 The ruins of Ralston Mansion were demolished in the 1930s, however part of the original stonework forms an annex to the club house at Ralston Golf Club.
 The East and West Lodges on the Glasgow Road were the original gate houses to the estates.